 1. Conduct Your Market Research

-Before starting a web design business, you first have to conduct market research.
-This will help you know who your customers are, learn more about them, and where to find them.
+This will help you know who your potential customers are, learn more about them, and where to find them.
 This will guide you in conducting a competitive analysis to learn more about the different players in your industry and what will give your business that competitive edge.

 Web design is a global service, so there’s a lot of opportunity in the worldwide market, that being said, there’s also a lot of competition.
 Before you dive into the deeper part of the ocean, it’s better to study your local area first.
-Analyze your local web design market as well as local competitors.
+Research and dig out, who are your future competitors?

 To have a better view of the opportunities, you should gather demographic information including population, age, kinds of businesses in the area, and anything related to your web design business.